 Sometimes the best thing you can do for your finances is to make a little extra money.
 A side hustle can be anything that brings in money outside of your job.

-There are endless options, and if you’re looking for some ideas I have a huge list of more than 150 side hustles that should provide you with plenty of inspiration.
+There are endless options, and if you’re looking for some ideas I have a huge list of more than 150 side hustle ideas that should provide you with plenty of inspiration.

 Personally, I’m a big fan of side hustles.
 My business originally started as a side hustle way back in 2007 (I’ve been at it full-time since 2008).